OpenDAoC/OpenDAoC-Core/SRD/02_Character_Systems/Master_Levels_System.md

 ### MLXP Acquisition

+**Game Rule Summary**: Master Level experience comes from challenging group content like raids and special encounters, not from regular monster hunting.
+You'll need to organize with other players to tackle Master Level dungeons, artifact encounters, and special events.
+The content is designed to require teamwork and skill, making ML progression a significant accomplishment.

 #### MLXP Sources
 - **PvE Content**: Specific master level encounters
 - **Raid Content**: Group-based master level dungeons